leo-leesco/fun/README.md

 * [Verifying Tail-Call Optimization Modulo Constructor in Iris](https://cambium.inria.fr/~fpottier/stages/sujet2022-m2.pdf) (**no longer looking for candidates**, sorry).

+The internship offers posted by [the Prosecco team](https://team.inria.fr/prosecco/job-offers/) at Inria Paris are also relevant.

 Please do not hesitate to talk to us (during the break or at the end of each lecture), to contact us by email, or to visit us at our offices.